saiswaruprath/ServerlessWebApp/README.md

 ## OBJECTIVES

-Deploy a serverless backend and a database
+1)Deploy a serverless backend and a database

-Expose a rest API
+2)Expose a rest API

-Host a static website using object storage
+3)Host a static website using object storage

-Deploy the static website as a microservice on Red Hat OpenShift
+4)Deploy the static website as a microservice on Red Hat OpenShift